The Acrobatics of BQP: Introduction

-Alas, initial attempts to formalize this intuition fail for a single, crucial reason: homomorphic encryption exists!
+Alas, initial attempts to formalize this intuition fail for a single, crucial reason: the possibility of homomorphic encryption!
 The Raz-Tal Theorem merely proves that $\Forrelation$ is a strong form of encryption against $\mathsf{PH}$ algorithms.
-But to rule out a $\mathsf{BQP}^\mathsf{PH}$ algorithm for $\OR \circ \Forrelation$, we \textit{also} have to show that a collection of $\mathsf{PH}$ algorithms cannot take a collection of $\Forrelation$ instances, and transform them into a single $\Forrelation$ instance whose solution is the $\OR$ of the solutions to the input instances.
+But to rule out a $\mathsf{BQP}^\mathsf{PH}$ algorithm for $\OR \circ \Forrelation$, we \textit{also} have to show that one cannot take a collection of $\Forrelation$ instances and transform them, by means computable in $\mathsf{PH}$, into a single $\Forrelation$ instance whose solution is the $\OR$ of the solutions to the input instances.
 Put another way, we must show that $\mathsf{AC^0}$ circuits of constant depth and $2^{\poly(n)}$ size cannot homomorphically evaluate the $\OR$ function, when the encryption is done via the $\Forrelation$ problem.

-More generally, we even have to show that $\mathsf{AC^0}$ circuits cannot transform the ciphertext into \textit{any} string that could later be decoded by an efficient quantum algorithm. \Cref{thm:np^bqp_not_in_bqp^np_intro} accomplishes this with the help of an additional structural property of $\mathsf{AC^0}$ circuits: our concentration theorem for block sensitivity.
+More generally, we even have to show that $\mathsf{AC^0}$ circuits cannot transform the ``ciphertext'' into \textit{any} string that could later be decoded by an efficient quantum algorithm. \Cref{thm:np^bqp_not_in_bqp^np_intro} accomplishes this with the help of an additional structural property of $\mathsf{AC^0}$ circuits: our concentration theorem for block sensitivity.
 Loosely speaking, the concentration theorem implies that, with overwhelming probability, any small $\mathsf{AC^0}$ circuit is insensitive to toggling between a yes-instance and a neighboring no-instance of the $\OR \circ \Forrelation$ problem.
 This, together with the BBBV Theorem \cite{BBBV97}, then implies that such ``homomorphic encryption'' is impossible.

 We also achieve the following converse to \Cref{thm:np^bqp_not_in_bqp^np_intro}:

 \begin{theorem}[\Cref{cor:bqp^np_not_in_ph^bqp}, restated] There exists an oracle relative to which $\mathsf{BQP}^\mathsf{NP} \not\subset \mathsf{PH}^\mathsf{BQP}$, and even $\mathsf{BQP}^\mathsf{NP} \not\subset \mathsf{PH}^\mathsf{PromiseBQP}$. \end{theorem}